EvictionLab/eviction-lab-website/content/weekly-reports/milwaukee-wi.md

 # Changes in eviction filings

-Eviction filings in Milwaukee were higher than average in January and February of this year.<sup>1</sup> That pattern reversed in March, and filings by and large ceased in April and so far in May.
+Eviction filings in Milwaukee were higher than average in January and February of this year.<sup>1</sup> That pattern reversed in March, and filings by and large ceased in April and May.
 In a normal April, over 1,000 evictions are filed in Milwaukee.
 This year, only 15 were filed.

 1. Average eviction filings taken from Eviction Lab data for 2012–2016
 2. Filing data for 2020 collected by [January Advisors](https://www.januaryadvisors.com/)